Helen Jane Long--Extraordinary Piano Music

 Do you have a favorite piece of music or film score?

-I have many favorite pieces, but one in particular is the score from “The Village”, a M. Night Shyamalan film and music composed by James Newton Howard.
+I have many favorite pieces, but one, in particular, is the score from “The Village”, an M. Night Shyamalan film and music composed by James Newton Howard.
 It’s an incredibly dark yet beautiful score, which is utterly haunting, yet very simple.

 Congrats on being nominated into the Classic FM Hall of Fame.
 Has this changed anything for you?
 How do you feel about being an icon for females breaking stereotypes?

 I don’t feel like an icon!
 I love the fact people enjoy listening and playing my piano music.
 The fact I am female has not been something I have focused on, although I do get asked about it a lot.
 I passionately feel that male or female, you can achieve what you want with the same thing, hard work, and determination.
 I do however own a lot of shoes, so not certain I’ve broken that stereotype although I do have lots of technical gadgets too!

 What would you like to leave to posterity?
 Or what would you like people to say about you when you are gone?

 I would like them to say Helen gave us music that affected our lives.
 She made us feel something, an emotion, a feeling that can’t be put into words.

 I feel like I really got to know her through her music and her comments.
 How would you answer any of these questions yourself?
 What do you want people to remember about you when you are gone?
 Like Helen, I want people to say that I affected their lives with my work and my vision.
 How about you?